 Cleadon Church of England Academy

-We would like to welcome the members of our School Council.
-Mr Robb, Miss Taylor and Mrs Adams will be meeting with the children to discuss class inquiries, fundraising and school improvement.
-Each council member will have their own specialist area which they will take responsibility for.
-We have some very exciting plans, so watch this space for news, updates and photographs.
+We would like to welcome the members of our Junior Leadership Team Mr Robb and Mr Scott will be meeting with the children to discuss class inquiries, fundraising and school improvement.
+Each member will have their own specialist area which they will take responsibility for.
+They have some very exciting plans, so watch this space for news, updates and photographs.

 King's Coronation Celebration and Mayoral Visit - 12th May 2023